Trinity Grammar School (New South Wales): History

 Having been appointed Warden of the School, Chambers' immediate task was to find a Headmaster.
 Thus, K.T.
 Henderson was appointed as the first Headmaster of Trinity Grammar in February 1913.
 In November 1915, the School formulated its motto, Detur Gloria Soli Deo, which may be translated from Latin to "Let Glory be Given to God Alone".
 The School colours were chosen to reflect the liturgical season of Trinity, namely green.

 A property known as "The Towers" was purchased by the parish and used both as a School and Rectory.
 Later a larger property, "Hazeldene", was to be bought, also acting as both school and Rectory.
 The present site at Summer Hill, set in 8 ha of land, was first occupied by the School in 1926, during the Head Mastership of G. E. Weeks.

 By 1942 the prospects for Trinity were grim and it was decided that it should be closed.
-As a last attempt to save the School, the Council appointed J. Wilson Hogg as Headmaster in 1944.
+As a last attempt to save the School, the Council appointed James Wilson Hogg as Headmaster in 1944.
 By the time Wilson Hogg retired in 1974, Trinity was flourishing and had become one of the leading independent schools in NSW.